kaba2/react-mobx-signals/README.md

     this.mobx = {}
 	```

-These changes achieve the goal of notifying `MobX` whenever a signal is emitted.
+Because of using the `@observable` decorator, `MobX` can detect the access to the `mobx` property in the signal, and interprets a getter-access as reading the observable, and setter-access as writing the observable.
+The setter-access is triggered by emitting the signal.

 ### Specifying dependencies

-Finally, we need a way to specify that the return value of a member function of an object is dependent on whether a given signal has been emitted since the last time.
-For that, we use the following helper function:
+To trigger the getter-access for signal's `mobx` property, we define the following helper function:

 ```typescript
 function dependsOn(...signals : {mobx: {}}[]) {